NixImagery/NixImagery.github.io/_posts/2021-03-23-how-to-lit-review.md

 Now you are ready to try your **resources for finding literature**: many universities have unified search tools such as [DiscoverEd](https://discovered.ed.ac.uk/) but you will need to find more specific sources relevant to your field.
 Your library will have a databases A-Z or [listed by topic](https://www.ed.ac.uk/information-services/library-museum-gallery/finding-resources/library-databases/databases-subject-a-z) which will help you make a list of resources to search for literature.

 You will need to develop a good technique for asking the search engine in a way that yields helpful results.
 Logical combination of terms (like AND, OR) and using wild cards are required, and will be determined by the search tool you are using.
-Read the [help pages](https://scholar.google.com/intl/en/scholar/help.html) and learn how to work the tool properly before spending hours with it.
+Read the help pages (e.g. for [Web of Science](https://images.webofknowledge.com/WOKRS535R111/help/WOS/hp_search.html), [ERIC](https://eric.ed.gov/?advanced) or [Google Scholar](https://scholar.google.com/intl/en/scholar/help.html)) and learn how to work the tool properly before spending hours with it.

 Finally, as you find papers and articles to read, try to organise them logically: identify and prioritise the important papers (e.g. those that everyone else cites); group them by sub-topic or theme; push peripheral papers aside until you need to draw them into your research or thesis.
 A good reference manager like [Mendeley](https://www.elsevier.com/solutions/mendeley) is invaluable for keeping track and organising what you find.
 It then makes the task citing and referencing extremely straightforward.